EduardoRFS/hash-test/README.md

 - wrappers because of missing promises
 - remove my github references on grpc
 - date as int scalar

+- link all deps with yarn workspaces
+- review all package.json

 - new field: total_pct, like min is 90%
 - new rule: perhaps discount list?